 , Leica Microsystems, Exton, PA).
 The microscope is well equipped with a variety of excitation lines from near UV to red and can collect 3 to 4 emission colors (depending on dye combinations), with viable cell time lapse and extensive computed parameter capabilities, including FRET, FRAP, image stitching, and 3D reconstruction.
 The laboratory offers two sites: a main site at the Cancer/Genetics Research Complex, and a satellite laboratory at the McKnight Brain Institute.
 Staff members are available for consultation in planning cytometric assays and carrying out the analytical portion of the assay, including analysis of the resulting data.
 Samples must be prepared for cytometry in the investigator’s laboratory, although if needed, some preparation capabilities exist at the Cancer/Genetics site.
 Training in analytical instrument operation for Investigator’s staff is also available.

-The Gene Expression core provides a variety of services related to Affymetrix and Agilent array process including whole genomic wide gene expression arrays, miRNA array, DNA…more.
+The Gene Expression & Genotyping core provides a variety of gene expression services related to Affymetrix and Agilent array process including whole genomic wide gene expression arrays, miRNA array, DNA…more.

-The Gene Expression core provides a variety of services related to Affymetrix and Agilent array process including whole genomic wide gene expression arrays, miRNA array, DNA arrays, Gene Regulation Analysis arrays.
-GE also offers RNA-Seq, SAGE, small RNA and Sequence Capture libraries construction for different NextGen Platform.
-GE also has Agilent Bioanalyzer used to do quality assessment for DNA and RNA samples.
-In addition, we also provide cDNA normalization service for NextGen application.
+The Gene Expression & Genotyping core provides a variety of services related to Affymetrix and Agilent array process, including whole genomic-wide gene expression arrays, miRNA arrays, DNA arrays, and Gene Regulation Analysis arrays.
+GE also offers RNA-Seq, SAGE, small RNA and Sequence Capture libraries construction, and cDNA normalization service for different NextGen Platforms.
+In addition, DNA and RNA quality assessment services are offered using an Agilent Bioanalyzer.

-The primary service of the Hybridoma core is the development of new mouse monoclonal antibodies.
-All phases of hybridoma development are carried out by this laboratory…more.
+The primary service of the Monoclonal Antibody core is the development of new mouse monoclonal antibodies.
+All phases of antibody development are carried out by this laboratory…more.

-The primary service of the Hybridoma core is the development of new mouse monoclonal antibodies.
-All phases of hybridoma development are carried out by this laboratory: immunization of mice, fusions, screening (ELISA and western blotting), single cell cloning, mycoplasma testing and isotype determination.
+The primary service of the Monoclonal Antibody core is the development of new mouse monoclonal antibodies.
+All phases of antibody development are carried out by this laboratory: immunization of mice, fusions, screening (ELISA and western blotting), single cell cloning, mycoplasma testing and isotype determination.
 Other services include high density in vitro

 antibody production, purification and labeling of monoclonal antibodies.
 Assistance is also available for developing immunoassays and for determining antigen:antibody binding constants using the Octet QKe from ForteBio (BioLayer Interferometry).